mariohamann/figma-export-assets/README.md

 A highly customizable package for exporting assets from Figma API in any supported format.

+🙏🏻 Based on concepts by https://github.com/tsimenis/figma-export-icons and https://github.com/nate-summercook/figma-assets-exporter but with focus on customizability.
+Thanks to both of them for their work!

 ## Features

 -   📄 Multiple Figma Pages/Frames: Configure to process assets from various Figma pages or specific frames.